Tinyportal/TinyPortal/README.md

 ## Version: TinyPortal 2.2.1, 13th February 2022
 This is the current version of TinyPortal and recommended for all forums on PHP versions from 7.0.0 and higher

-* TinyPortal 2.2.0 can be used on SMF 2.0 and 2.1 - 2.1.1
+* This version can be used on SMF 2.0 and 2.1
-* Minimum required PHP version : 7.2.0
+* Minimum required PHP version : 7.0.0
-* Highest supported PHP version (tested) 8.0.0
+* Highest supported PHP version (tested) 8.1.1

 ### Changelog
 Please click on the appropriate release to see the [Changelog](https://github.com/Tinyportal/TinyPortal/tags)